samanthaweglinski/AirBnB/API_doc.md

     ```json
     {
-      "message": "User already has a review for this spot",
+      "message": "User already has a review for this property",
       "statusCode": 403
     }
     ```